Flexible Online Emotionally Focused Therapy Options

 What is Emotionally Focused Therapy?

-Emotionally Focused Therapy (EFT) is a structured, evidence-based approach to couples, family, and individual therapy developed by Dr. Sue Johnson and Dr. Les Greenberg in the 1980s.
-Grounded in attachment theory, EFT helps people recognize and transform the negative emotional cycles that drive disconnection in close relationships.
-It is recognized as the most empirically validated approach to couples therapy.
+Emotionally Focused Therapy (EFT) is a structured, evidence-based approach created by Dr. Sue Johnson and Dr. Leslie Greenberg that is grounded in attachment science.
+EFT helps couples, individuals, and families identify and change the negative emotional patterns that keep them stuck.
+It is the most empirically validated couples therapy in the world, with a comprehensive meta-analysis showing 70% of couples are symptom-free at the end of treatment.

 Are Grouport's licensed therapists qualified to provide EFT?

 Yes.
-Our therapists are licensed mental health professionals (PhD, PsyD, LCSW, LMHC, LMFT) with training in Emotionally Focused Therapy and attachment-focused approaches for couples, families, and individuals.
+Our therapists are licensed mental health professionals with training in EFT and attachment-based approaches for relationship distress, depression, anxiety, and trauma.
+Our network includes:

-How is EFT different from other couples therapy?
+How is EFT different from CBT for couples?

 Can I do EFT online?